davegallant/nix-config/README.md

 # nix-config

-This repo stores nix to manage my machines running both [NixOS](https://nixos.org/) and macOS.
+This repo stores nix to manage my machines running both [NixOS](https://nixos.org/) (including WSL) and macOS.

 The configuration is very specific to my own machines and setup, but it may be a useful reference for anyone else learning or experimenting with nix, whether it be on a personal workstation or a server environment.